AlaaSarhan/LCPAT/README.md

 # Least Costly Paths Above a Threshold (LCPAT) - a graph algorithm

-A polynomial-time graph algorithm to find least costly paths starting from a given minimum cost threshold, from a given vertex.
+A polynomial-time graph algorithm to find least costly paths above a given minimum cost threshold, starting from a given vertex.

 ## Abstract